 3.4 Effect of different treatments on micro nutrient uptake of Bt cotton seed and stalk

-The uptake of micro nutrients in seed and stalk of Bt cotton as influenced by different organic nutrient management treatments is presented in Tables 5.
+The uptake of micro nutrients in seed and stalk of Bt cotton as influenced by different organic nutrient management treatments is presented in Table 5.
 Treatment T7 (75% RDF + 25% RDN through biocompost + green manuring using sunhemp) recorded the highest Fe uptake (135.56 g ha⁻1), which was significantly higher than all other treatments.
 Manganese and copper uptake in seed were also higher under T7 (64.31 and 20.20 g ha⁻1), remaining statistically at par with T6 (59.07 and 18.80 g ha⁻1) and T5 (54.78 and 17.17 g ha⁻1), respectively.
 Zinc uptake in seed was maximum under T7 (111.53 g ha⁻1), statistically at par with T6 (106.78 g ha⁻1), T5 (102.24 g ha⁻1) and T4 (95.79 g ha⁻1).
 The lowest uptake of all micronutrients was consistently recorded under the absolute control (T10).

-Increment in micronutrients uptake by seed and stalk due to application of FYM, biocompost and green manuring increase the availability of micronutrients to plant which was directly affected nutrient uptake.
-The increase in micronutrients uptake might be due to the fact that application of organic manures decreases the soil pH and increases the availability of the plant available forms of micronutrients reported by Vidyavathi et al. (2012) and Deshmukh et al. (2019)
+An increment in micronutrient uptake by seed and stalk due to application of FYM, biocompost and green manuring increases the availability of micronutrients to plant which directly affects nutrient uptake.
+The increase in micronutrient uptake might be due to the fact that application of organic manures decreases the soil pH and increases the availability of the plant available forms of micronutrients reported by Vidyavathi et al. (2012) and Deshmukh et al. (2019)

 Table 5: Effect of different treatments on Fe, Mn, Zn, Cu uptake (g ha⁻1) of Bt cotton seed and stalk